 Is there an audio-book?

 An audio-book for Audible.ca is being created right now.
-There will be a link on the 'Buy Book' page when it's ready to be downloaded in Spring 2019.
+There will be a link on the 'Buy Book' page when it's ready to be downloaded in Summer 2019.
 Right now, you can listen to four excerpts on the book website here.